wpdevup/tap-chat/readme.txt

 - **Performance First** - Only ~5KB, no external requests
 - **GDPR Friendly** - No tracking or cookies

-**Welcome Bubble Styles**
+**Welcome Bubble**

-**Modern Style:**
-- Team member avatar (circular photo or default icon)
-- Agent/Team name with online indicator
-- Rich animations and hover effects
-- Perfect for building personal connections

-**Simple Style:**
-- Clean, minimal design
-- Lightweight and fast
-- Professional appearance
-- Ideal for modern websites

 Increase engagement by 30-40% with a friendly welcome message:
 - Custom greeting text with emoji support
-- Display agent/team name and avatar (Modern style)
+- Display agent/team name and avatar
 - Configurable display delay (0-60 seconds)
 - Click bubble to open WhatsApp instantly
 - Session-based close memory
-- Beautiful animations
+- Beautiful animations and hover effects

 **Working Hours**
 Perfect for customer support teams and businesses with specific hours: